 I sometimes get emotional about work.

 I am chronically overthinking about work, and therefore have constantly a lot of running ‘threads’ in my head.
-The emotions they generate sometimes leak into my interactions with people, which I always try to keep track.
+The emotions they generate sometimes leak into my interactions with people, which I always try to keep on track.
 I am working on it.

 I am a recovering sarcastic